 Although my personal preference would be Pimsleur, as it is much more practical for beginners who want to quickly be able to communicate, I can see how Fluenz can be useful for learners who want a more balanced approach to learning a language.

 There are, of course, many more language learning resources, including apps, to consider besides these two options.
-You can find our favorites for the most popular languages from the table below.

 - Much cheaper than Fluenz.

 - A lot of activities focused on the practical – speaking.

 - Interesting app full of pictures and cultural notes.

 - Lessons build up well; repeating what you have learned so far in each lesson.

 - You are always prompted to think and speak.

 - Instructions are very thorough.

 - Effective and easy to use activities.